massi-ang/aws-iot-custom-authorizer-sample/README.md

   --use_websocket --auth_params token=<token>,x-amz-customauthorizer-name=TokenAuthorizer,x-amz-customauthorizer-signature=<signature> --topic d/<id>
 ```

 You can get the `token` and `signature` values from the authTest.js code running with --verbose.
+For `id` use the same value specified when running authTest.js.

 ## About the tokens and security